PEC-CSS/acm-fun/README.md

 - A fun and interactive web application built using React.js.
 - Engage with open source contributions in a beginner-friendly environment.
 - Collaborate with a community of like-minded individuals.
+- Website consists of two sections - Activities and Games
+- Activities: A variety of simple web tools and generators for things like random quotes, memes etc.
+- Games: A collection of interactive challenges like Wordle, Tic-Tac-Toe and many more.

 ## Tech Used